Alejo Indias: Celta Vigo

 He moved into the top flight by signing for Celta Vigo in December 1992.
 He made his La Liga debut on 20 December as Celta suffered a 1–0 home loss to Tenerife at Balaídos.
 He failed to score during his first season with Los Celestes, finally netting for the first time on 10 April 1994 in a 3–2 win over Real Sociedad at Balaídos.
 He made 40 appearances in his first full season, and was a key part of the side that reached the 1994 Copa del Rey Final.
 He is most remembered amongst Celta fans for the unfortunate part he played in the events of that final.

 Celta faced Real Zaragoza in the final, which was held at Vicente Calderón Stadium in Madrid on 20 April 1994.
 After 120 minutes, the match was still goalless, and so penalties were required to separate the teams.
 The first four penalties for each side were successful, with Alejo taking Celta's fifth.
 He scuffed his kick, and the ball rolled tamely into the hands of Zaragoza goalkeeper Andoni Cedrún.
 Francisco Higuera then stepped up for Zaragoza and scored his penalty past Santiago Cañizares to bring an end to Celta's dreams.
 Alejo's plight drew sympathy from King Juan Carlos I when he met Celta coach Txetxu Rojo after the match.

 The penalty incident didn't damage Alejo's Celta career, and he continued to be a crucial part of the side for the next three seasons.
 He eventually departed Celta in 1997 after 176 appearances and eight goals in four and a half years with Los Celestes.

 Elche

 Alejo joined Elche in the Segunda División in the summer of 1997.
 He made his debut for his new club on 3 September in a 0–0 home draw with Villarreal at Estadio Manuel Martínez Valero in the first round of the Copa del Rey.
-His first goal came on the 12th November in a league fixture against the same opponents, which ended 1–1 at El Madrigal.
+His first goal came on 12 November in a league fixture against the same opponents, which ended 1–1 at El Madrigal.
 Elche were relegated at the end of his first season, but were promoted again at the first attempt.
 Alejo made 114 appearances and scored four goals in four seasons with Elche, before retiring from professional football in 2001 at the age of 34.